Governance

 Committee Membership

 The Corporation Board has scheduled meetings that take place throughout the academic year.
 In addition, if there are pressing matters, they may call extra ordinary Board meetings.
-The number of issues Governors need to discuss is immense, so to ensure that all of them are given proper consideration the Corporation Board have an Audit Committee (Statutory Requirement) and a Search, Governance & Remuneration Committee.
+The number of issues Governors need to discuss is immense, so to ensure that all of them are given proper consideration the Corporation Board have an Audit Committee (Statutory Requirement), a Search, Governance & Remuneration Committee, Quality & Standards Committee and an Estates Strategy & Capital Projects Committee.

 Audit Committee (Statutory)